vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

      PNG format and 256x256 pixels.
 An icon file can be added later by copying the icon to the root project directory and setting the value of the `"pak_icon"` key to the icon's file name in the `manifest.txt` file.

+8. `Select a language for the adapter:`

+    The language the adapter uses determines the initial project structure.
+    Along with additional language-specific configuration.
+    Currently, `mp-init` offers the following languages:

+    `Python`

+    `Java`

-8. `Select a template for your project`
+9. `Select a template for your project`

      Both of the available options will generate a project structure that can be modified into an adapter: